prototypefund/Digital_Bargeld-docs/developers-manual.rst

     Operation by which an exchange returns the value of coins affected by a :term:`revocation` to their :term:`owner`, either by allowing the owner to withdraw new coins or wiring funds back to the bank account of the :term:`owner`.

+  planchet
+    precursor data for a :term:`coin`.
+A planchet includes the coin's internal secrets (coin private key, blinding factor), but lacks the RSA signature of the :term:`exchange`.
+When :term:`withdrawing`, a :term:`wallet` creates and persists a planchet before asking the exchange to sign it to get the coin.

   purchase
     Refers to the overall process of negotiating a :term:`contract` and then